SohailAsgharWorkOfficial/StudentIDCardsProject/README.md

-# Student-Registration-Crud-Operation
+# Students-ID-Card-Generator
-This is a Student Registration Crud Operation in php with MySQL Database
+This is a Student ID Card Generator in php with MySQL Database

 First of all you need to create a data base name "user" and create a table "card_activation"